kaytwang/cloud-computing-assignment2/README.md

 This assignment is for COMP90024 cluster & cloud computing

 Please see：
-\ndeployment configration in Cluster Deployment folder
-\nfront-end configration file in www folder
-\nharvest and analysis twitter in twitter folder
+deployment configration in Cluster Deployment folder front-end configration file in www folder harvest and analysis twitter in twitter folder